 Businesses that fully insure their employees are almost always over-insuring their employees.
 That is, they pay far more in premiums than the medical care of their employees actually costs.
 For this reason, many businesses are moving to a self-insurance model where they pay the cost of their employees’ medical costs directly and have a stop-loss to mitigate against catastrophic medical expenses.

-This is an excellent strategy, not just because it’s cheaper than being fully insured but also because any medical cost savings their employees achieve are passed directly on to the employer.
-The main questions employers want to ask then is what’s driving the increase in healthcare costs and what can they do to counter it?
+This is an excellent strategy, not just because it’s cheaper than being fully insured, but also because any medical cost savings their employees achieve are passed directly on to the employer.
+To maximally benefit from this strategy, employers need only understand what’s driving the increase in healthcare costs (not healthcare insurance) and what can they do to counter it.

 One of the biggest drivers of rising healthcare costs is unnecessary healthcare utilization: unnecessary ER visits, specialty referrals, x-rays, MRIs, CT scans—even unnecessary hospital admissions, one of the most costly healthcare expenses there is.
 Why do people overutilize healthcare?
 There are four main reasons:

 - Fee-for-service payment structures incentivize doctors to provide more services (to collect more fees).

 - Fear of being sued—especially prevalent in emergency rooms where patients have no pre-existing relationships with physicians to diminish their inclination to sue—leads physicians to order more rather than fewer tests to protect themselves.

 - Patients frequently demand tests and procedures they don’t actually need (MRIs for back pain, antibiotics for viral infections, and so on) and physicians are often reluctant to refuse for fear of angering or alienating them, or simply have too little time to explain why such tests or procedures are unnecessary.